Skip to main content

 The public consultation period concluded on Friday, 19 April 2024.

-All feedback will be reviewed, and a summary of feedback will be published on the website.
-Please note responses will not be provided to individual feedback.
+All feedback will be reviewed, but responses will not be provided to individual feedback.

 All feedback received during the public consultation period will be reviewed and collated for the purpose of progressing the environmental approval process.